hannesdonel/MMM-client-React/README.md

-# MORE MOVIE METADATA - Client
+# MORE MOVIE METADATA - React Client

-Welcome to the UI client for my <a href="https://github.com/hannesdonel/MMM">MORE MOVIE METADATA API</a>.
-This React single page application will provide you graphically appealing with access to information about different movies, directors, and genres stored on a MongoDB database.
+Welcome to the React user client for my <a href="https://github.com/hannesdonel/MMM">MORE MOVIE METADATA API</a>.
+This fully responsive single page application will provide you graphically appealing with access to information about different movies, directors, and genres stored on a MongoDB database.
 It's possible to sign up to create a unique list of favorite movies.

 <a href="https://more-movie-metadata.netlify.app/">Use the app.</a>